 The results matter for a couple of reasons:

-Being at the bottom of the “Most Wanted” list, and near the top of the “Most Dreaded”, is a stark warning for IT and business decision makers looking at Couchbase.
+Being next to bottom of the “Most Wanted” list, and among the “Most Dreaded” database technologies, is a stark warning for IT and business decision makers looking at Couchbase.

 We live in a “developer-defined economy”, where business success is tightly linked to how empowered developers at your organization are.
 Developers, hamstrung by tools they dislike will hinder an organization's ability to innovate and compete.